IPSecMSSP/tenable-tools/README.md

 As a result of implementing code signing, we have moved the project from `jberkers42` to `IPSecMSSP` on GitHub, and have switched back to using our internal GitLab instance to manage the overall development process.
 Whenever code is published to a protected branch in GitLab, the protected branches will be mirrored to GitHub automatically.

-Code Signing is performed on a secure system at IPSec.
+Code Signing is performed on a secure system at IPSec to ensure the singing keys are adequately protected.

 ## Getting Started